aetaati/CMPT433_Project/README.md

 # Beaglepod

 The Beaglepod is a C project that enables music playback in various formats, with local and remote control options.
-It utilizes a Beaglebone Green board with an LCD display, joystick, and potentiometer for user interaction.
+It utilizes the ZEN cape's components such as joystick, and potentiometer in addition to the LCD screen for user interaction.

 ## Features